Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Data and License Management

 A \uline{very weak morphism} of crossed modules of groups $\Phi\colon\caG\rightarrow \tilde \caG$, also known as a \uline{butterfly}, cf.~\cite{Aldrovandi:0808.3627}, is a commutative diagram of groups

 where $\sfE$ is a group, $\lambda_{1,2}$ and $\gamma_{1,2}$ are group homomorphisms, the NE--SW diagonal is a short exact sequence (i.e.~a group extension), and the NW--SE diagonal is a complex.

-Between these two notions lies the notion of \uline{weak morphisms} induced by a lax 2-functor of the corresponding two one-object Lie 2-groupoids whose categories of morphisms are $\underline{\caG}$ and $\underline{\tilde{\caG}}$, respectively, cf.~\cite{Jurco:2014mva}, as defined in~\ref{app:2-groupoid_basics}.\footnote{In this paper, we refrain from using the notion of crossed intertwiners developed in~\cite{Nikolaus:2018qop} for practical reasons.} Such a morphism $\Phi$ is thus encoded in a functor and a natural transformation,
+Between these two notions lies the notion of a \uline{weak morphism} of crossed modules, which is induced by a lax 2-functor of the corresponding two one-object Lie 2-groupoids whose hom-categories (i.e.~category of morphisms) are $\underline{\caG}$ and $\underline{\tilde{\caG}}$, respectively, cf.~\cite{Jurco:2014mva}, as defined in~\ref{app:2-groupoid_basics}.\footnote{In this paper, we refrain from using the notion of crossed intertwiners developed in~\cite{Nikolaus:2018qop} for practical reasons.} Such a morphism $\Phi$ is thus encoded by a functor and a natural transformation,

 Two weak morphisms of Lie 2-groups $\Psi\colon\underline{\caG}_1\rightarrow \underline{\caG}_2$ and $\Phi\colon\underline{\caG}_2\rightarrow \underline{\caG}_3$ compose into a morphism $\Xi=\Phi\circ \Psi$ with